-The Mainfest will begin on Friday with live music at the Römerberg.
-A representative form the municipal authorities will perform the opening ceremony here at 6:00 pm hours in front of the Fountain of Justice, which will be transformed into a wine fountain for the occasion.
-With children´s carousels, fairground rides, games, tombolas and shooting ranges, this traditional folk festival also attracts children of all ages, making it the only city festival for the whole family.
+The Mainfest will starts on Friday with live music at the Römerberg.
+A representative from the municipal authorities will perform the opening ceremony here at 6:00 pm hours in front of the Fountain of Justice, which will be transformed into a wine fountain for the occasion.
+With children's carousels, fairground rides, games, tombolas and shooting ranges, this traditional folk festival also attracts children of all ages, making it the only city festival for the whole family.
 The traditional highlight, a superb firework display, will bring the festival to a close on the following Monday.

 Römerberg, Mainkai (Main quay)

 Friday / Saturday from 12:00 – 01:00 hours

 Sunday / Monday from 12:00 – 24:00 hours

 Official Opening Ceremony

 Sunday, 2 August 2015

 History / Tradition